griffithlab/civic-docs/docs/using/comments.rst

    * - #R123
      - Revision link

-..rubric:: # entity link suggestions
-CIViC can inline substring searching for entity link macros.
+.. rubric:: hash (#) entity link suggestions macro CIViC can inline substring searching for entity link macros.
 Enter an entity type as above, plus a colon, e.g. ``#V:``.
 Then begin typing the name of the entity, or a substring.
 CIViC will display a dropdown of entities that contain matching text in their names.
 Select an entity, and the correct macro link with the ID will be entered into the comment.